MarsBase7/Behavioral-Cloning/README.md

 * **Center lane driving smoothly** × 2 laps

-After that, the collected data includes a 'driving_log.csv' file with 10762 number of data points and a bunch of camara images in shape of (160,320,3).
+After that, the collected data includes a 'driving_log.csv' file with 10762 number of data points and a bunch of camera images in shape of (160,320,3).

 All those are approach 600MB.